beshup/web3scripts/README.md

 # web3scripts

-Will populate with offhand scripts (and organize) at some point.
+Will populate with offhand scripts from ~2yrs (and organize) at some point.
 Library?